jstreb/node-news-is-good-news/README.md

 Usage
 ================

-After you have cloned the repo `cd nogging` and then run node app.js.
+After you have cloned the repo `cd node-news-is-good-news` and then run node src/app.js.
 If you see the message `Express server listening on port 3000` then you know your environment is setup correctly.
 If you see an error make sure you have node version 0.8.x installed.
 I find [nvm](https://github.com/creationix/nvm/) to be very helpful in managing my various versions of node.
 After running `node app.js` go to http://localhost:3000

 #Express
 ###Welcome to Express